pabloazurduy/pabloazurduy.github.io/_posts/2023-04-21-synthetic_control.md

 What is Synthetic Control?
 In the simplest terms, synthetic control is a methodology that allows us to understand the effects of a treatment when an experiment is not possible and we don't have a good substitute for a control group.
 This type of quasi-experiment is very common, especially in public policy, new government programs, new regulations, changes in the health system, and more.

-👉🏼 In this post, we'll be taking a high-level look at synthetic control using one of the first methodologies available in the literature.
-For a more in-depth understanding, we recommend reading the original chapter of ["The Causal Inference: The Mixtape"][1].
+For a more in-depth understanding, I recommend reading the original chapter of ["The Causal Inference: The Mixtape"][1].

-Without further ado, let's dive in! 🤿

 # Introduction to Synthetic Control
 *based on [link][1]*

-Synthetic control is an event studies methodology that is super close to [diff and diff][2].
-It is usually used when DnD is limited for one of two reasons:
+Synthetic control (SC) is an event studies methodology that is very similar to [diff and diff (DnD)][2].
+I usually describe SC as DnD plus matching.
+SC is usually used when DnD is limited for one of two reasons:

 1. We don't have a way to select the control units for our treatment group, and this can introduce selection bias, given that our criteria will be subjective.